-It comes from Sandy Munroe of Munro and Associations, a company specialising in the tear down of cars for competitive benchmarking studies.
+It comes from Sandy Munroe of Munro & Associates, a company specialising in the tear down of cars for competitive benchmarking studies.
 And Munroe does not like what he sees.

 The company hasn’t even started the tear down yet, but already - as you’ll see in the video at the top of the page - Munroe has concerns about what might happen following an accident.
 The cut-off for the electrical system isn’t the easiest to get to, and the rear doors don’t have a an emergency manual release, so in the event of a power failure, anyone back there would need to escape through the front doors.